binshops/laravel-blog/README.md

 ## How to customise the blog views/templates

-After doing the correct `vendor:publish`, all of the default template files will be found in /resources/views/vendor/hessamcms/ and are easy to edit to match your needs.
+After doing the correct `vendor:publish`, all of the default template files will be found in /resources/views/vendor/binshopsblog/ and are easy to edit to match your needs.

 ### Customizing admin views
-If you need to customize the admin view, just copy the files from `vendor/hessamcms/src/Views/hessamcms_admin` to
+If you need to customize the admin view, just copy the files from `vendor/binshopsblog/src/Views/binshopsblog_admin` to
-`resources/views/vendor/hessamcms_admin`
+`resources/views/vendor/binshopsblog_admin`
 Then you can modify them just like any other view file.

 ## Routes

 It will auto set all required routes (both public facing, and admin backend).
-There are some config options (such as changing the /blog/ url to something else), which can be done in the hessamcms.php file.
+There are some config options (such as changing the /blog/ url to something else), which can be done in the binshopsblog.php file.

 ## Config options
 All config options have comments which describe what they do.
-Please just refer to the `hessamcms.php` file in your /config/ dir.
+Please just refer to the `binshopsblog.php` file in your /config/ dir.

 ### Custom User Model
 You can change the default user model through the config file.